ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/division.md

   Given: The Calculator is ON .

-  When: The user enters only one operand and a '/' operator .
+  When: The user enters one operand and a '/' operator .

   Then: The result is an error message,
         user need to enter the values again .